Edgar Froese, Chris Franke, Johannes Schmoelling, Thomas Tallis

 In 1997, more than 13 years after the first information, TD announced: "Edgar spent more than six weeks to bring the original score material from the early '80s into a CD format.
 Jerome finally did TD's DQC mastering."
 The CD would include "most of the material known from the picture plus some of those tracks which have not been used within the movie due to director's decision".

-TD's own label TDI issued a special designed edition of just 150 copies which were sold on the Great Britain concert in November 1997, prior to the official release by Virgin that was announced for January 15th, 1998 -- one more announcement that proved to be wrong.
+TD's own label TDI issued a special designed edition of just 150 copies which were sold on the UK concerts in late 1997, prior to the official release by Virgin that was announced for January 15th, 1998 -- one more announcement that proved to be wrong.
 In May 1998 Edgar Froese explained his point of view: "We have a contract which we will have to insist on", and the release date was announced for August.
 But in early September it turned out that Virgin had stopped once again all plans for the release as there were still open contractual and legal questions.

 In late 1999, TDI released another limited edition of The Keep.
 This time 300 copies with a different cover artwork were sold via Internet.
 They were not available separately but only in the so-called "Millennium Booster" set, together with a pre-release version of Great Wall Of China, an autographed card and a T-shirt -- all together for the price of $180.
 As a surprise for those collectors who bought this set, the parcel included an additional promotional poster and another collector's item: the CD Sony Center Topping Out Ceremony Score.